On Optimal Subarchitectures for Quantum Circuit Mapping: Conclusion and Future Work

 \begin{itemize} \item Quantum circuits used in real-world applications naturally possess a lot of structure.
 It might, therefore, be possible to compute optimal subarchitectures for certain \emph{classes} of quantum circuits instead of any quantum circuit of a given size.
-These classes can probably be deduced from two-qubit interaction patterns repeatedly found in real-world quantum circuits. \item In this work no distinction was made between isomorphic subarchitectures of a quantum computing device In reality, neither the qubits on an architecture nor the connections between them are equally reliable.
+These classes can probably be deduced from two-qubit interaction patterns repeatedly found in real-world quantum circuits. \item In this work, no distinction was made between isomorphic subarchitectures of a quantum computing device.
+In reality, neither the qubits nor the connections between them on an architecture are equally reliable.
 Consequently, placing a certain subarchitecture on a different part of the whole architecture might yield more reliable circuit executions.
-Tools like \emph{mapomatic}~\cite{nationMapomatic} exist that search for low-noise subarchitectures given an already compiled quantum circuit.
-Such information could additionally be included in the methodology for determining suitable subarchitecture to provide for quantum compilers that consider noise. \item In order to compute (near-)optimal subarchitectures of future large-scale quantum computers, more efficient algorithms than the one initially presented here will have to be developed.
+Tools like \emph{mapomatic}~\cite{nationMapomatic} exist that search for low-noise subarchitectures given an already-compiled quantum circuit.
+Such information could additionally be included in the methodology for determining suitable subarchitectures to provide for quantum compilers that consider noise. \item In order to compute (near-)optimal subarchitectures of future large-scale quantum computers, more efficient algorithms than the one initially presented here will have to be developed.
 A promising approach is to take advantage of the highly symmetric structure of real-world quantum computing architectures.

 \end{itemize}